AminIdr/goDB/README.md

 ##  Key-Value Entry Format

 ![goDB Architecture](https://github.com/AminIdr/goDB/blob/main/images/Entry%20Format.png?raw=true)

+## Recovery Mechanism

+In the event of a system crash or unexpected termination, goDB employs a robust recovery mechanism to ensure data consistency and integrity.

+### Recovery during Memtable Flushing

+When the system crashes during the process of flushing the memtable to an SST file, the Write-Ahead Logging (WAL) file remains intact.
+Upon restarting the program, the first check involves examining the existence of the WAL file.
+If present, it indicates a previous crash.
+The recovery process involves reading entries from the WAL and populating the memtable.
+Once the flushing operation is successfully completed, the WAL file is automatically deleted.

+### Recovery during Compaction

+In each flush operation, after writing to a new SST file, goDB monitors the total number of SST files.
+If the count surpasses a predefined threshold (referred to as `compactingSize`), a compaction process is triggered.
+This involves merging the corresponding SST files into a single, larger SST file, ensuring data integrity and reducing redundancy.

+In the event of a system crash during the compaction process, the remaining SST files are guaranteed to be intact.
+The compaction process is designed as a simulation, creating a new treemap by merging the oldest to newest SST files.
+This new treemap is then written to a buffer and subsequently to the newly compacted SST file in an atomic operation.
+Finally, the old SST files are removed.
+This approach guarantees that if a crash occurs during compaction, the old SST files remain present, maintaining the overall consistency of the data store.

+By incorporating these recovery mechanisms, goDB ensures resilience and consistency in the face of unexpected failures.

 ## Usage
 To set a key to a value, you can run the following command in Windows command line: